mkrisher/mkrisher/README.md

 You can read more about me at [mikekrisher.com](http://mikekrisher.com).
 I've been in the industry for over two decades.
-Recent years have been focused on people and process.
+In recent years, I have been focused on people and process.
 I ✨still✨ write code and spend a fair amount of time thinking about how to solve problems teams experience through proper planning and setting expectations.

 ### Bio:
-Michael Krisher is a patent awarded engineer and open source contributor with over two decades of experience leading teams including Nike’s realtime data platform and Recurly's customer data platform.
+Michael Krisher is a patent awarded engineer and open source contributor with over two decades of experience leading teams including Nike’s realtime data platform and Recurly's customer data platform teams.
 He is a proven leader with the experience to improve an organization’s process and culture.
 Whether the engineering organization was large or small, Michael has made a positive impact in every team he has had the good fortune to be a part of.

 ### Couple of things I may wire up to this page:
-- What I'm reading - Halo: The Story Behind Depeche Mode's Classic Album Violator
+- What I'm reading - Quiet, The Power of Introverts in a World That Can't Stop Talking by Susan Cain
-- What I'm listening to - The Cure, Haunt Me, The Secret French Postcards
+- What I'm listening to - The Cure, Dead Anyway, The Raveonettes
-- What I'm [writing](https://github.com/mkrisher/writing) - Posts about teams from a mamanger's perspective
+- What I'm [writing](https://mikekrisher.com/writings) - Posts about teams from a mamanger's perspective
-- What I'm drinking - Sightglass Seasonal blend
+- What I'm drinking - Blue Bottle Winter Blend

 ### Super breviated list of projects I've worked on
 - Schemabook - a SaaS I'm launching soon, schema stuff
-- Blue Lava - Ruby and Rails stuff
+- Blue Lava - Ruby and Rails stuff, AWS, Events, Kafka, and Debezium
 - Nike - Realtime data and analytics platform, AWS and Kafka
 - Recurly - Data and Analytics platform, AWS stuff
 - Kenna Security - Ruby and Elasticsearch stuff